pruje/libbash.sh/docs/libbash.md

 The default log level is set to maximum (DEBUG by default), which means that it will print logs of every levels.

-Please note that if you set a log level, every messages with a lower level will also be displayed/logged.
+Please note that if you set a log level, every messages with a lower level will also be logged.

-If you display/log a message with an unknown log level, it will always be displayed/logged.
+If you log a message with an unknown log level, it will always be logged.

 #### Exit codes
 - 0: Log level set